wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 Test the setup whether is successful
 > ssh ubuntu@rpi1 <br>

 ### 8. Network file system (NFS)
 A shared storage is needed on a cluster when each node needs to be able to access the same files.
-This can be achieved by setting up a net
+This can be achieved by setting up a Network File System (NFS).

 #### 8.1 Check the identifier of the drive:
 Insert a flash drive or SSD drive into one of the USB prots on the master node.
 Then, find the drive's identifier by lsblk